Male figure

 Among the very small number of ancient bero kandimbong statues on the art market, the one collected by Father Georg Höltker is one of the most remarkable examples of the styles developed in the region around the mouth of the Sepik.

-It stands out for its large size, the quality of its carving and its perfect state of preservation.
+It stands out for its large size, the quality of its sculpture and its perfect state of preservation.

 ___________________________________________________________________